MohamedElashri/vsixdl/README.md

 ## Disclaimer

-This tool is not affiliated with or endorsed by Microsoft.
-Use it responsibly and ensure compliance with the VS Code Marketplace terms of service.
+This tool is provided as-is, without any warranty.
+Users are responsible for ensuring compliance with Visual Studio Marketplace Terms of Service and any applicable licenses.
+The hosted demo version is provided for demonstration purposes only and may be subject to rate limiting or other restrictions.